grenas405/deno-genesis/docs/README.md

-# DenoGenesis Framework Documentation
+# Deno Genesis Framework Documentation
 ## Your Complete Guide to Local-First Enterprise Development

-**Welcome to the documentation for DenoGenesis - the framework that proves Unix Philosophy + Modern Runtime = Revolutionary Development Experience**
+**Welcome to the documentation for Deno Genesis - the framework that proves Unix Philosophy + Modern Runtime = Revolutionary Development Experience**

 *Built by Pedro M. Dominguez, Dominguez Tech Solutions LLC - Demonstrating that individual developers can create enterprise-grade solutions through AI-augmented development and principled architecture.*